zhoxing-ms/azure-cli/doc/guidance_for_az_next.md

 3. When you may be in a common E2E scenario, it will recommend the next set of command combinations in a specific scenario
 ![avatar](https://github.com/zhoxing-ms/image/blob/master/Screenshot%202021-01-06%20223800.png)
 ![avatar](https://github.com/zhoxing-ms/image/blob/master/Screenshot%202021-01-06%20223923.png)

+### Feedback
+Please do play with it and share any feedback or suggestions.
+If you think there are some inaccuracies in the recommendation, please let us know what you expect to be recommended, we will try to solve these problems in the future.